jsindt/intro-hpc-life-scientists-2021/_episodes/07-ARCHER2-submission.md

 ---
-title: "Batch Systems and ARCHER2 Slurm Scheduler"
+title: "PRACTICAL: Batch Systems and ARCHER2 Slurm Scheduler"
-teaching: 20
+teaching: 15
-exercises: 20
+exercises: 15
 questions:
 - "How do I write job submission scripts?"
 - "How do I control jobs?"